outaagunga/documentation/money_market_fund_savings.md

 **💬 AI Prompt Example:**

-> “List top-rated money market funds in Kenya (or my country) with current yields, fees, and withdrawal terms.”
+> Create a comparison table for the top three regulated money market funds in Kenya (or your country).
+Include their current 7-Day Net Yield, Expense Ratio, and withdrawal period in the table.

-> “Compare CIC, Sanlam, and Britam money market funds — which offers the best balance of yield and liquidity?”
+> Analyze and simplify the fund prospectus for the [Provider Name] MMF.
+List the top 5 assets they hold and any specific risks mentioned.

 ---